Yangjin Lamu: Biography

 Yangjin Lamu was born in Tianzhu (Pari) Tibetan Autonomous County in Gansu Province of China.
 She was admitted to the Art Department of Northwest Minzu University in 1993.

+She founded Qizheng Tibetan Medicine Group with her friends Lei Jufang (雷菊芳), and family.
 In 1996, Yangjin Lamu dropped out and returned to the Tibetan region to develop Tibetan medicine.
-She founded Qizheng Tibetan Medicine Group with her friends and family.

 In 1999, Yangjin Lamu formed a Tibetan vocal group - the Yangjiema Triad with her sisters Daizang Zhuoma and Lamucuo.
 The Triad performed at China Central Television's Spring Festival Gala in 2000.

 In 2002, Yangjin Lamu and Mark Yuting Chen 陳宇廷 got married in Beijing.

 In 2010.
 Yangjin Lamu and Mark Yuting Chen 陳宇廷 joined the "Global Philanthropist Circle (GPC)".
 Afterwards, Yangjin Lamu, Peggy Dulany, Jennifer Buffett, Zainab Salbi, and other female charity leaders launched "Women for Humanity".

 Since 2013, Yangjin Lamu and Mark Yuting Chen 陳宇廷 have been promoting "Science of Advanced Consciousness and Zen of Yangjinma".

 Yangjin Lamu gave birth to her eldest daughter Mingle Chen at the age of 46.
 At 51, she was pregnant again and delivered triplets - Changle Chen, Yongle Chen and Mile Chen.
 Yangjin and Mark now have two sons and two daughters.